 The downconverter has a maximum of three conversion stages.
 The first converted intermediate frequency (IF) stage is called IF1, whose signal is converted from the RF input signal.
 The second converted stage is called IF2, and the third converted stage is IF3.
 The converted signals in each stage are derived by mixing their respective input signal with their local oscillator (LO) signal.
 This mixing process results in many products and the desired product at each IF stage is picked out using bandpass filters.
 Signals that appear inside the passband of the filter will be passed through, while those that are outside the passband are suppressed.
 Generally, the farther an unwanted signal is away from the filters the better it is suppressed.
 Unwanted signals that are close to the passband or inside the passband are called spurious signals (or 'spurs' for short).
-Because of the wide bandwidth of the IF filters there are input RF frequency regions as well as IF output regions where the number and level of spurs are higher than typical, making those regions unsuitable for high dynamic range applications.
+Because of the wide bandwidth of the

+IF filters there are input RF frequency regions as well as IF output regions where the number and level of spurs are higher than typical, making those regions unsuitable for high dynamic range applications.

-The input tunable range of the downconverter is from ≈ 100 kHz to 6 GHz, while the output tunable IF3 range is from ≈ 10 MHz to 500 MHz.
-The RF is tuned using the first local oscillator (LO1), and IF3 is tuned with LO3.
-IF3 is only tunable when the IF bandwidth is set to 80 MHz or 160 MHz; it is set to a fixed frequency of 1.25 GHz when the converter IF bandwidth is set to 320 MHz.
+The input tunable range of the downconverter is from ≈ 100 kHz to 2.5 GHz, while the output tunable IF3 range is from ≈ 10 MHz to 100 MHz.
+The RF is tuned using the first local oscillator (LO1) and IF3 is tuned with LO3.
+IF3 is tunable from 15 MHz to 140 MHz.